 Her attitude regarding the Phantom does a total 180 then, and what feels like out of the blue she hates and fears him.
 What.
 Is it even explained that she knows that the Phantom is also the "Angel of Music" at that point?
 She definitely knows after he flat-out admits it, but that comes after.
 Then her personality goes back to normal in the next scene.

-To address your second question first: yes, Christine does realise the Phantom and the 'Angel' are one and the same during the Il Muto section; when Meg screams 'He's there etc', Christine also cries out 'It's him!' as she suddenly comprehends that the voice/man who taught her is also the 'ghost' haunting the opera house.
+To address your second question first: yes, Christine does realise the Phantom and the 'Angel' are one and the same during The Phantom of the Opera, although she might have dismissed it as a dream; she does wake up the next morning very uncertain as to what happened.
+The Il Muto section seals the deal; when Meg screams 'He's there etc', Christine also cries out 'It's him!
+I know it is!' as she again comprehends that the voice/man who taught her is also the 'ghost' haunting the opera house.

 Is Raoul really so daft as to not realise WHY making out with Christine and announcing their engagement is a bad thing?
 Was he listening to Christine at ALL when she was discussing the Phantom?
 "His eyes will find us there, those eyes that burn" "If he has to kill a thousand men" "Kill and kill again" etc?
 And if Christine is going to put up a fuss, why give in ten seconds later and make out with him in the view of all?

-To be fair, the Phantom hadn't been heard from in months and pretty much everyone except Madame Giry, and possibly Christine, assumed he was gone for good.
+To be fair, the Phantom hadn't been heard from for half a year and pretty much everyone except Madame Giry, and possibly Christine, assumed he was gone for good.
 Raoul has clearly shown he doesn't fear the Phantom, and wants to show to the world just how much he loves his fiancee.
 And maybe Christine got caught up in the heat of the moment?